Reynard the Fox: In medieval European folklore and literature

 Foxes in general have the reputation of tricksters in traditional European folklore.
 The specific character of Reynard is thought to have originated in Lorraine folklore, from where it spread to France, Germany, and the Low Countries.
 Alternatively, a 19th-century edition of a retelling of the Reynard fable states definitively with "no doubt whatever that it is of German origin" and relates a conjecture associating the central character with "a certain Reinard of Lorraine, famous for his vulpine qualities in the ninth century".

 Joseph Jacobs, while seeing an origin in Lorraine, traces classical, German, and "ancient northern folk-lore" elements within the Reynard stories.
 Jacob Grimm in his Reinhart Fuchs (Berlin, 1834) provided evidence for the supposition on etymological grounds that "stories of the Fox and Wolf were known to the Franks as early as the fourth, fifth, and sixth centuries".

-From the twelfth and thirteenth centuries there are around twenty-six different tales of Reynard the Fox.
-While there might have been more that were written these are the ones that survive to present day.
-Many of these are written by different authors and anonymous authors, so there was not just one person writing the tales.
-An extensive treatment of the character is the Old French Le Roman de Renart written by Pierre de Saint-Cloud around 1170, which sets the typical setting.
+From the twelfth and thirteenth centuries there are around twenty-six different tales of Reynard the Fox that survive today.
+These were written by multiple authors, some of whom are anonymous.

+An extensive appearance of the character is in the Old French Le Roman de Renart written by Pierre de Saint-Cloud around 1170, which sets the typical setting.
 Reynard has been summoned to the court of king Noble (or Leo), the lion, to answer charges brought against him by Isengrim the wolf.
 Other anthropomorphic animals, including Bruin the bear, Baldwin the ass, and Tibert (Tybalt) the cat, all attempt one stratagem or another.
-The stories typically involve satire whose usual butts are the aristocracy and the clergy, making Reynard a peasant-hero character.
-The Catholic Church used the story of the preaching fox (as found in the Reynard literature) in church art as propaganda against the Lollards.
+The stories typically involve satire, whose usual butts are the aristocracy and the clergy, making Reynard a peasant-hero character.
+The Catholic Church used the story of the preaching fox, as found in the Reynard literature, in church art as propaganda against the Lollards.

 Reynard's principal castle, Maupertuis, is available to him whenever he needs to hide away from his enemies.
 Some of the tales feature Reynard's funeral, where his enemies gather to deliver maudlin elegies full of insincere piety, and which feature Reynard's posthumous revenge.
-Reynard's wife Hermeline appears in the stories, but plays little active role, although in some versions she remarries when Reynard is thought dead, thereby becoming one of the people he plans revenge upon.
-Isengrim (alternate French spelling: Ysengrin) is Reynard's most frequent antagonist and foil, and generally ends up outwitted, though he occasionally gets revenge.
+Reynard's wife Hermeline appears in the stories, but plays little active role.
+In some versions she remarries when Reynard is thought dead, thereby becoming one of the people he plans revenge upon.
+Isengrim, alternate French spelling: Ysengrin, is Reynard's most frequent antagonist and foil.
+He generally ends up outwitted, though he occasionally gets revenge.